Abbots Bromley: 20th century

-Parish Council
+Parish council

-Nine Parish Councillors, elected every four years represent the community.
-Every year the Council elects a chair (currently Cllr Richard Love) and vice chair.
-The Parish Council is supported by the Parish Clerk.
+Nine parish councillors, elected every four years represent the community.
+Every year the council elects a chair (currently Richard Love) and vice chair.
+The parish council is supported by the parish clerk.
 Meetings are usually held in the village hall at 19:00 on the last Wednesday of every month (except August and December due to holidays).
 All meetings are open to the public.
-One Parish surgery is also held every other month on a Saturday morning in the Church House to enable Parishioners to bring any local issues to the attention of a Councillor so that it can be reported to the full Parish Council meeting.
-Following the election of new Parish Councillors in May 2015 the council began the process of developing a Neighbourhood Plan, administered through a sub-group of the Parish Council.
+One parish surgery is also held every other month on a Saturday morning in the Church House to enable parishioners to bring any local issues to the attention of a councillor so that it can be reported to the full parish council meeting.
+Following the election of new parish councillors in May 2015 the council began the process of developing a neighbourhood plan, administered through a sub-group of the parish council.

 Other local representation

-Abbots Bromley is part of the Bagots and Needwood Ward on East Staffordshire Borough Council and is currently represented by three Conservative Borough Councillors.
-At County level the village is part of the Needwood Forest Division, represented by Conservative Catherine Brown on Staffordshire County Council.
+Abbots Bromley is part of the Bagots and Needwood Ward on East Staffordshire Borough Council and is currently represented by three Conservative borough councillors.
+At county level the village is part of the Needwood Forest Division, represented by Conservative Catherine Brown on Staffordshire County Council.
 The village is part of the parliamentary constituency of Lichfield and is currently represented by Labour MP Dave Robertson.

 Schools

 The village is home to The Richard Clarke First School, run by the Uttoxeter Learning Trust for pupils aged 4–9.
 The school was founded in 1606 via a bequest made by Richard Clarke a local man who achieved success in London in the trade of a dyer.
 The school was originally known as 'Clarke's Grammar School'.
 The current school is rated as good by OFSTED with outstanding features.

 The village is part of the three tier school system, now quite rare in England.
 From age 9-13 pupils go to Oldfields Hall Middle School in Uttoxeter and then from age 13-16 (or 18 if students opt to stay on in the sixth form) to Thomas Alleyne's High School also in Uttoxeter.

 The village was also the home of one of the original Woodard Schools, and the first in the Woodard Group for girls Abbots Bromley School (formerly known as Abbots Bromley School for Girls and before that the School of S. Mary and S. Anne).
 In 2015 the school opened a new International College on the former St Mary's site.
 The school closed in July 2019 and the site has been sold.
-The future of the site since the sale is as yet unclear.
+The site has been purchased by a property developer with plans to convert to residential properties.